witchcraze/sampleDocker/README.md

 # sampleDocker

-create sample docker and push to dockerhub
+create sample docker and push to ghcr.io